phylosopher07/phylosopher07.github.io/_posts/2023-02-09-matrix-representation-of-qm.md

 \vdots & \vdots & \vdots & \ddots
 \end{bmatrix} \\]

-Then, an operation at a state vector is identical with general matrix multiplication.
+Then, an operation at a state vector is identical to general matrix multiplication.

 * $ \hat{T}\ket{f} \longrightarrow [T][f] $
 * $ \brktop{f}{\hat{T}}{g} \longrightarrow [f]^\dag[T][g] $

-Also, following identity is true for any linear operator $T$.
+Also, the following identity is true for any linear operator $T$.
 * $ [T^\dag]=[T]^\dag $